openshift/source-to-image/docs/cli.md

 ```

 In case of building from the local directory, the sources will be copied into
-the builder images using plain filesystem copy and the output image will not
+the builder images using plain filesystem copy if the Git binary is not
-have the Git specific labels.
-Use this method only for development or local
+available.
+In that case the output image will not have the Git specific labels.
-testing.
+Use this method only for development or local testing.

 Build a Java application from a GIT source, using the official `wildfly-8-centos`
 builder image but overriding the scripts URL from local directory.
 The resulting